ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 In the previous tutorial, we stored the truck event data into a file.
 Now we can use the [PutKafka](https://nifi.apache.org/docs/nifi-docs/components/org.apache.nifi.processors.kafka.PutKafka/index.html) processor since the Kafka service is running, we have access to the "Known Broker", "Topic Name" and "Client Name."
 We will send the truck event contents of a FlowFile to Kafka as a message.
 Similar to the Kafka Producer, NiFi acts as a producer since it creates messages and publishes them to the Kafka broker for further consumption.

 1\.
-If not already open, navigate to the NiFi Web Interface at `http://127.0.0.1:6434/nifi/`.
-For vmware and azure, the host and port may be different.
+If not already open, navigate to the NiFi Web Interface at `http://sandbox.hortonworks.com:9090/nifi/`.
+For vmware and azure, the port may be different.

 2\.
 If your data flow is still running, click on the stop button ![stop_symbol_nifi_iot](/assets/realtime-event-processing-with-hdf/lab0-nifi/stop_symbol_nifi_iot.png) in the **actions** toolbar to stop the flow.